 Easy

-2. In “O little town of Bethlehem” where do the silent stars go by?
+2. In “O Little Town of Bethlehem” where do the silent stars go by?

 3. On the tenth day of Christmas, what does my true love give to me?